MaxKruse/go-lmstudio-website/README.md

 > migrate create -ext sql -dir ./migrations/ -seq <name>

 This will create a new migration file in the `./migrations/` directory.

+## Suggestions

+For LLMs to use, in my personal testing with an RTX 4070 12GB, I conclude the following models to work well:

+- granite-3.1-8b-instruct
+- internlm2_5-20b-chat

+Other models might work, but flaky tool_chain usage has been observed.